How Can Drinking During Pregnancy Be Fatal to My Child?

 When an expecting mother consumes alcohol, some of it passes on from the placenta to the foetus.
 The baby’s body processes this alcohol differently from the way our body breaks it down.
 In fact, alcohol gets concentrated in the foetus, baring it from receiving essential nutrients.

-Remember that drinking during the first trimester is even more damaging because that’s the time your baby actually needs all the nutrients.
+Remember that drinking alcohol during pregnancy, especially during the first trimester is even more damaging because that’s the time your baby actually needs all the nutrients.
 However, studies suggest that drinking during any stage of pregnancy can greatly affect your baby’s health in the future.

 Symptoms: Foetal Alcohol Spectrum Disease